-41. May I replace either of the shackles that connect the jib halyard and the jib to the hoistable halyard swivel, either with a splice or any other attachment method?
+46. May the shackles that connect the jib halyard and the jib to the hoistable halyard swivel be replaced with a splice or some other attachment method?

-No. These shackles are parts of the halyard swivel device, and cannot be replaced with an alternative attachment method.
+No. These shackles are parts of the halyard swivel device and cannot be replaced with an alternative attachment method.

-42. Can the factory shackles on the gennaker and main halyards be removed or substituted with soft shackles?
+47. Can the factory shackles on the gennaker and main halyards be removed or substituted with soft shackles?